Generalized spherically symmetric gravitational model: Hamiltonian dynamics in extended phase space and BRST charge: Introduction

+where $G_n^{\mu}$ are first class constraints, $\varepsilon_{\mu}^{(n)}$ are the $n$th order time derivatives of the parameters $\varepsilon_{\mu}$.
+In principle, it does not contradicts to the Dirac conjecture that generators are linear combinations of constraints, though Dirac never included derivatives of gauge parameters into the linear combinations.
+Nevertheless, these very derivatives are responsible for the correct result.
+Secondly, the canonical Hamiltonian used by Dirac \cite{Dirac3} is replaced by the so-called total Hamiltonian which differs for the former by terms $\pi^{0\mu}\dot g_{0\mu}$.
+Because generalized velocities $\dot g_{0\mu}$ cannot be expressed in terms of metric components and their momenta, the total Hamiltonian depends on the velocities in addition.
+And, thirdly, since $g_{0\mu}$ and the conjugate momenta $\pi^{0\mu}$ are concerned, the Poisson brackets are determined in {\it formally extended} phase space by including into it these non-canonical variables.
+It implies significant innovations in comparison with the original Dirac approach, so the Castellani method should be assessed separately from the Dirac procedure.

-It is worth mentioning that the algebra of constraints in original phase space not including gauge degrees of freedom does depend on parametrization of gravitational variables.
-As was argued in our previous paper \cite{Shest1}, it creates a serious obstacle to find an algorithm to construct a generator that would give correct transformations for all gravitational variables in the limits of the Dirac approach.
-Moreover, any transformations of gravitational variables, which touch upon gauge degrees of freedom, are not canonical from the viewpoint of the Dirac formalism.
-Even a transition from metric tensor components to the Arnowitt -- Deser -- Misner (ADM) variables \cite{ADM}, quite legitime in the Lagrangian formulation, should be considered as non-canonical \cite{KK}.
-In this case the theory turns out to be essentially dependent on a chosen parametrization.
+Poisson brackets algebra and, therefore, constraints' algebra maintain their form under canonical transformation of phase space variables.
+However, any transformations of gravitational variables, which touch upon gauge degrees of freedom, are not canonical from the viewpoint of the Dirac formalism.
+In particular, a transition from metric tensor components to the ADM variables should be considered as non-canonical \cite{KK}.
+In this case the constraints' algebra depends on a parametrization, and it explains why the Castellani procedure, giving correct results for one parametrization, leads to uncorrect results for another.
+It means that the Castellani algorithm is not general enough to work accurate for any parametrization.